radius-project/radius/docs/content/resources/connectors/dapr/dapr-statestore/index.md

 The `any` kind is meant for dev/test purposes only.
 It is not recommended for production use.
 {{% /alert %}}

-## Component spec
+## Resource spec

 {{< tabs Managed User-managed >}}

 {{% codetab %}}
-In the following example a State Store component is defined, where the underlying resource is provided by the platform.
+In the following example a State Store connector is defined, where the underlying resource is provided by the platform.
 {{< rad file="snippets/managed.bicep" embed=true marker="//SAMPLE" >}}
 {{% /codetab %}}